mantaevvfl/portfolio/about.markdown

 header: About # The main heading of the page
 ---

-A fourth-year **Computer Science** student at Ryerson University expecting to graduate in **April 2020** with a Bachelor of Science degree.
-I am currently looking for an `entry-level / junior / new-grad position` in the software or game industry.
+A fourth-year **Computer Science** student at Ryerson University expecting to graduate in **January 2021** with a Bachelor of Science degree.
+I am currently looking for an `entry-level / junior / new-grad` software or analytics position.

 Interests
 ---------